 The choice of Major Professor rests largely with the student, as it depends to a considerable extent on the student's thesis subject.
 As students progress toward the degree, they should actively search for potential subjects for a thesis and should take the initiative in proposing subjects to faculty members teaching graduate courses.
-To serve as a Major Professor, a faculty member must be a member of the Graduate Faculty and should also be proficient in the field within which the student wants to write a thesis or dissertation.
-Faculty members who are not on the Graduate Faculty may serve on Advisory Committees as long as a majority of the committee members have Graduate Faculty status.
-A list of UGA Graduate Faculty is posted at the Graduate School website: http://grad.uga.edu/index.php/faculty-and-staff/graduate-facultyinformation/graduate-faculty-members/.
+To serve as a Major Professor, a faculty member must be a member of the Graduate Program Faculty and should also be proficient in the field within which the student wants to write a thesis or dissertation.
+Faculty members who are not on the Graduate Program Faculty may serve on Advisory Committees as long as a majority of the committee members have Graduate Faculty status.

-Members of the Graduate Faculty normally agree to direct theses if their academic duties permit.
-Once a faculty member has approved a proposed subject and agrees to direct the thesis, the student shall notify the Graduate Coordinator and ask for that person to be assigned as Major Professor (provided there is no conflict with departmental regulations or with Graduate School policies).
+Members of the Graduate Program Faculty normally agree to direct theses if their academic duties permit.
+Once a faculty member has approved a proposed subject and agrees to direct the thesis, the student shall notify the Graduate Coordinator and ask for that person to be assigned as Major Professor (provided there is no conflict with departmental regulations or with Graduate

+School policies).
 Final approval of a subject for an M.A. thesis rests with the Major Professor.